orionnelson/DlicenceZxingParse/README.txt

 Licence is not Upsidown -
 All four Corners are visible -
 Photo is not potato resolution -
-There is No reflection off the barcode -
+There is No reflection off the licence -

 Takes licence and uses OpenCV to Find a Barcode then crop to it Requires Zxing-master and some other things.